MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-governance-components.md

 This Governance Components solution contains flows that you'll need to manually turn on as soon as you're ready to use them.

+- Admin \| Archive and Clean Up v2 (Check Approval)
+- Admin \| Archive and Clean Up v2 (Clean Up and Delete)
 - Admin \| Archive and Clean Up v2 (Start Approval for Apps)
 - Admin \| Archive and Clean Up v2 (Start Approval for Flows)
-- Admin \| Archive and Clean Up v2 (Check Approval)
+- Admin \| Email Managers Ignored Approvals
-- Admin \| Archive and Clean Up v2 (Clean Up and Delete)
+- Admin \| Setup \| Ignored Archival Requests
+- HELPER - CanvasAppOperations Gov
+- HELPER - CloudFlowOperations Gov
 - Microsoft Teams Admin \| Ask for Business Justification when Microsoft Teams environment is created
 - Microsoft Teams Admin \| Weekly Clean Up of Microsoft Teams environments
-- Admin \| Compliance detail request (in Center of Excellence - Core Components)
+- Request Orphaned Objects Reassigned (Child)
+- Request Orphaned Objects Reassigned (Parent)

 >[!IMPORTANT]
 > These flows will be turned off on solution import, and you can turn them on as soon as you're ready to use them.
 Only turn on the Weekly Clean Up of Microsoft Teams environments when you're ready to enforce the deletion of Teams environments.